-OSPFv2 Route Maps and Prefix Lists Two instances are supported per context.
-N/A N/A Two contexts may use the same or different area IDs.
-N/A Shared interfaces in two contexts may have multiple OSPF instances running on them.
-N/A The interaction of OSPFv2 instances across shared interfaces is supported.
-N/A Two instances are supported per context.
+EIGRP OSPFv2 Route Maps and Prefix Lists One instance is supported per context.
+Two instances are supported per context.
+N/A It is disabled in the system context.
+N/A Two contexts may use the same or different autonomous system numbers.
 Two contexts may use the same or different area IDs.
+N/A Shared interfaces in two contexts may have multiple EIGRP instances running on them.
 Shared interfaces in two contexts may have multiple OSPF instances running on them.
-The interaction of OSPFv2 instances across shared interfaces
+N/A The interaction of EIGRP instances across shared interfaces is supported.
+The interaction of OSPFv2 instances across shared interfaces is supported.
+N/A